Legalize an existing secondary suite

 - Installing a minimum of 12.7 mm (½") thick drywall on the ceiling and on both sides of wall studs that separate a suite from main residence.
 All drywall joints must be taped and filled with drywall compound to provide a smoke tight joint.

-- The mechanical room must have a door.
+- The mechanical room must have a solid door with a self-closing device.
 The path of travel to an exit door cannot pass through a mechanical room.

 - Double wall (B-Vent) chimneys will require minimum 25.4 mm (1”) clearance to ½” drywall and tightly fitted sheet metal fire stop to maintain the smoke separation.